Manneken Pis: Use in campaigns

-In 2001, the Irish low-cost airline Ryanair used an image of Manneken Pis in an advert attacking the Belgian national airline Sabena, with the slogan "Pissed off with Sabena's high fares?"
+In 2001, the Irish low-cost airline Ryanair used an image of Manneken Pis in an advertisement targeting the Belgian national airline Sabena, with the slogan "Pissed off with Sabena's high fares?"
 Sabena sued Ryanair, claiming the comparison was misleading, and Ryanair was ordered to apologise.
 Their apology read "We're Sooooo Sorry Sabena!" and listed further price comparisons.
 Sabena went bankrupt later in 2001.